 Reality: Decisions are made by the parties, not the Mediator.

-In mediation, the mediator’s role is not decision-maker but is to act as a neutral support system for both parties equally.
-The mediator helps the couple identify all the issues that they need to revolve around their divorce, gives them information and education about the law and other facts around those issues, and facilitates their discussion of those issues so that the parties themselves can decide what is the best course of action for them.
+In mediation, the mediator’s role is not decision maker, but is to act as a neutral support system for both parties equally.
+The mediator helps the couple identify all the issues that they need to resolve around their divorce, gives them information and education about the law and other facts around those issues, and facilitates their discussion of those issues so that the parties themselves can decide what is the best course of action for them.

-- Myth: Complex Cases can only be resolved in court.
-Mediation is for simple, low-end cases.
+8. Myth: Complex Cases can only be resolved in court.
+Mediation is for simple, low end cases.

 Reality: As a mediator I have seen the power of the apology many times, first hand.

 An apology can be magical, cleansing, and healing.
 Practicing the 12-Step directive to “make a list of all persons we have harmed, become willing to make amends to them all, and make direct amends wherever possible” may be one of the best life practices you can incorporate.
 In fact, adopting this philosophy can drastically improve relationships.
 A genuine apology can be very powerful and go a long way towards repairing a relationship.
 Even if you don’t want reconciliation, an apology can bring closure and internal peace as well as reduce the possibility of negative repercussions in the future.

 Reality: Mediators have different skill sets, and may or may not be equipped to settle your case.